Rookout/docs/docs/rules-status.md

 `Error` indicates at least some of your application instances will fail to collect the data requested, but other application instances may be able to collect the data successfully.

 `Error` messages are clearly documented within the IDE, but here are some of the common ones:

+#### Source file has changed
-- **Source file has changed** - Rookout verifies that the source file you are seeing in our IDE is the file you deploying in your application.
+Rookout verifies that the source file you are seeing in our IDE is the file you deploying in your application.
 If the file version is wrong (detected using an Hash calculation) the Breakpoint will not be set.
 If you use [source commit detection](http://localhost:3000/docs/rooks-setup.html#source-commit-detection) you will see the correct git commit to use on the [App instances page](https://app.rookout.com/app/connectivity/rooks).

+#### Invalid Breakpoint position
-- `Python` **Invalid Breakpoint position** - the breakpoint has been placed where Rookout cannot set it.
+The breakpoint has been placed where Rookout cannot set it.
 This includes empty lines, comments and module-scope code (outside of classes and functions).
 This may also mean Rookout has been imported too early - in Python it must be imported after all modules has been loaded (read more about it [here](rooks-setup.md)).

 ## Warning (Sign)